 What happened to me at Pollsmor Prison was not presented to the criminal trials or to the Erasmus kangaroo court but it serves here to consolidate my case.

 As far as I am concerned this is malicious damage to property.
-The drug police have never been held accountable for that damage and have never entertained any repairs for what was destroyed through their violent behaviour.
+The drug police have never been held accountable for this destruction of my things and have never entertained any repairs for what was broken through their violent behaviour.

 found in my own home is not a punishable offense.